meshcloud/meshcloud-docs/docs/meshstack.aws.landing-zones.md

 > Please make sure the `MeshfedServiceRole` has the rights in order to trigger the configured Lambda.

+The Lambda is called synchronously, so please make sure your Lambdas execution time is kept low.
+If you have to do long running tasks its a good advice to call another lambda in an async fashion from the initial Lambda call, so you can return to the replication code without hitting HTTP timeouts.

+If the function could not be invoked because of an server error for example a permission error prevents the function of being called, this is regarded as a replication error and will fail the project replication.
+If the function itself signals an error, the error code returned by the function is currently not used but only logged for reference.
+This is done in order to allow the replication of the meshProject to be continued.

 The following parameters can be used in the Lambda function and are provided as a JSON payload like the following pattern: